M8086/utilityserver/README.md

 ```
 The server offers some basic logging that will be stored to the log folder.

-Make sure to run the init_db.py script to get the sqlite db setup for using the guestbook.
+Make sure to run the init_db.py script in the server/db folder to get the sqlite db setup for using the guestbook.

 Be sure to install the zmq library
 ```Python